 Plastic has become part and parcel of our daily lives, but most of us hardly think about the consequence of plastic waste.
-Plastic is non-biodegradable and not recyclable, which means it accumulates in the land and water bodies and pollutes the environment.
+Fossil-fuel based plastic is non-biodegradable and not recyclable, which means it accumulates in the land and water bodies and pollutes the environment.

 Every year millions of plastic wastes end up in landfills and oceans, destroying the natural habitats of multiple species and causing severe damage to the ecosystem.
 It is high time we think about avoiding plastics and going for plastic free alternatives to make our lives and environment healthier, cleaner, and more sustainable.
 This article will discuss ten ways of avoiding plastic in your daily life.